Bushfires are naturally occurring events in the bushland around Sydney.

 Everyone has a role to play in planning for bush fires – fire authorities, landowners, land managers, planning authorities, local councils and the community.

-Local Bush Fire Management Committees (BFMC), such as the Mosman North Sydney Willoughby BFMC have undertaken an assessment process to identify assets at risk of bush fire in each Council area, which will include communities, buildings, infrastructure as well as culturally and environmentally significant locations.
-The BFMC then develop strategies to protect those assets.
+Our area BFMC has undertaken an assessment process to identify assets at risk of bush fire in each Council area, which will include communities, buildings, infrastructure as well as culturally and environmentally significant locations.
+The BFMC then develops strategies to protect those assets.

-Each Bush Fire Management Committee develops a Bush Fire Risk Management Plan.
-It sets out the types of work scheduled to deal with the risk of bush fires in an area.
+Each BFMC develops a Bush Fire Risk Management Plan that sets out the types of work scheduled to deal with the risk of bush fires in an area.
 These works may range from community education to hazard reduction activities such as manual fuel reduction or prescribed burning.

 If you have concerns about bushfire in your local area, contact North Sydney Council’s Bushland Management Coordinator on 9936 8100.

 Bushfire Hazard Complaints may also be lodged with the NSW Rural Fire Service via their website at www.rfs.nsw.gov.au